ivalentine/checker/README.md

-# Listchecker
+# Taskdash

 ## About this app

-Listchecker is a to-do list app.
+Taskdash is a to-do list app.

-Listchecker was created by [Ian Valentine](http://ivalentine.net/), and is available under the terms of the MIT license.
+Taskdash was created by [Ian Valentine](http://ivalentine.net/), and is available under the terms of the MIT license.

 ## Technical details
 * Front end: [Bootstrap](https://getbootstrap.com/)